Print

 Instructions

-2. Using the back of a spoon, spread approx. 1/2 cup + 2 tablespoons of sushi rice across the nori sheet leaving the top inch or so empty.
+1. Add Rice to Nori Sheet: Place a nori sheet on top of a bamboo mat, shiny side down.
+Using the back of a spoon, spread approx. 1/2 cup + 2 tablespoons of sushi rice across the nori sheet leaving the top inch or so empty.
 The rice should be pretty flattened.

-6. While pressing firmly down on the sushi roll, being pulling the bamboo sheet away from your body and rolling the sushi.
+3. Roll the Sushi: Using both hands, pick up the edges of the nori sheet closest to you and fold over the filling ingredients; tucking the nori sheet around the ingredients.
+Pick up the bamboo sheet and fold that over as well (but don’t tuck all the way around).
+While firmly holding the sushi roll, pull bamboo sheet away from your body, tuck and roll the sushi.
 Then stop and wrap your hands around the roll pressing down firmly to create a solid roll.
 Pull away from your body again with the bamboo sheet then stop again and press down.
 Continue doing this until you have a fully formed roll.
 See pictures above.

-8. Create 3 more rolls using the same technique – see notes below for instructions on an Inside Out Roll (where the rice is on the outside of the roll instead of on the inside).
+4. Cut + Make More Rolls: Using a very sharp knife, cut the roll into 1 inch thick pieces.
+Create 3 more rolls using the same technique – see notes below for instructions on an Inside Out Roll (where the rice is on the outside of the roll instead of the inside).

-9. Serve with soy sauce, wasabi or pickled ginger.
+5. Serve: Enjoy with soy sauce, wasabi or pickled ginger.

 Notes

-• Can you store homemade sushi: No, it isn’t recommended to store sushi overnight as it increases the risk for bacteria to develop.
+• Can you store homemade sushi?
+No, it isn’t recommended to store sushi overnight as it increases the risk for bacteria to develop.

-• Can you make a fish-free sushi roll: Yes, you can make a California Roll or other veggie-focused roll if you want – get creative!
+• Can you make a fish-free sushi roll?
+Yes, you can make a California Roll or other veggie-focused roll, if you want – get creative!

-• Where to find fish for sushi: Head to your local fish monger (someone who specializes in selling fish) to ask about what they would recommend for making sushi.
+• Where to find fish for sushi?
+Head to your local fish monger (someone who specializes in selling fish) to ask about what they would recommend for making sushi.
 I have also had good luck at Whole Foods.

 • Raw Food: consume raw fish at your own risk.